pschulam/pschulam.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm currently an applied scientist at Amazon Alexa AI in Manhattan Beach, CA. Before coming to Amazon, I was an engineer at <a href='https://www.bayesianhealth.com/'>Bayesian Health</a>.
+I'm currently an applied scientist at Amazon Alexa AI in Manhattan Beach, CA. I have broad interests in machine learning, statistics, and software, but I especially enjoy working on ways to make systems machine learning systems more reliable.

 I did my PhD in the computer science department at Johns Hopkins University, my masters at CMU, and my undergrad at Princeton.
 You can find an up-to-date list of my publications on my <a href='https://scholar.google.com/citations?user=GSnIrqwAAAAJ&hl=en'>Google Scholar profile<a>.

+My wife and I have two young kids, and we live in El Segundo, CA. When I'm not wrangling children, I spend a lot of time in the ocean.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.